 Because of the fixed payments, bonds are also called “fixed income” and are useful in diversifying a portfolio of stocks.
 Where the credit quality is good, bonds are generally much lower risk than stocks.
 But then their returns are usually also lower than stocks.

-“Alternatives” is a broad category of “others”, including hedge funds, private equity, gold, and other commodities..
+“Alternatives” is a broad category of “others”, most usually hedge funds, commodities and gold.
 They have come into modern investment as a tool of diversification away from the traditional categories of stocks and bonds.
 Some of them – particularly hedge funds – are more complex than plain vanilla stocks and bonds, and would better suit experienced investors.

 Call it the arrogance of youth.
 Many young people ignore insurance because they are still healthy and they reckon “bad stuff” won’t happen to them.
 And to be fair, the premise of insurance mathematics is that “bad stuff” doesn’t happen to the majority.
 But it does happen to some.

 And the irony of the “arrogance of youth” is that for those very reasons – you are young and apparently healthy – it is cheapest to buy insurance, life and medical, while you are young.
 It gets more and more expensive with each passing year.